jaylenw/ElectronTodoApp/README.md

 # ElectronTodoApp
 An Electron TodoApp or Note Taking Application.
 Create and Archive Notes in this application designed to be deployed for Linux, Mac, and Windows.

+Website version of this app found [here](https://github.com/jaylenw/AngularJsTodoApp).
+Android version of this app is in development [here](https://github.com/jaylenw/IonicTodoApp).

 ##Description

 Users are able to use this App as a Todo-List or a Note Taking application.